stephenmcd/mezzanine/README.rst

 The following modules have been developed outside of Mezzanine.
 If you have developed a module to integrate with Mezzanine and would like to list it here, send an email to the `mezzanine-users`_ mailing list.
+You can also add modules to the `Mezzanine Grid on djangopackages.com`_.

   * `mezzanine-html5boilerplate`_ - Integrates the
     `html5boilerplate project`_  into Mezzanine.